From Racial Capitalism to Prison Abolitionism: a BISR Teach-In

 As protests continue to convulse the nation in the wake of the racist killings of Breonna Taylor, Ahmaud Arbery, and George Floyd, among countless others, Brooklyn Institute for Social Research is organizing a two-day teach-in, free and open to the public, in which BISR faculty will explore issues and concepts that directly address, or help contextualize, the crisis of American racism, criminal justice, and dispossession.

-Taking place Thursday and Friday, June 25th and 26th (12-6pm), and streaming live on the BISR Facebook page, the teach-in will feature BISR faculty Nara Roberta Silva, Anthony Alessandrini, Patrick Blanchfield, Raphaele Chappe, Danya Glabau, and Ajay Singh Chaudhary, each teaching, in turn, on topics ranging from racial capitalism to policing to race and technology to political violence to prison abolitionism.
+Taking place Thursday and Friday, June 25th and 26th (12-6pm), and streaming live on the BISR Facebook page, the teach-in will feature BISR faculty Nara Roberta Silva, Anthony Alessandrini, Patrick Blanchfield, Raphaele Chappe, Danya Glabau, Ajay Singh Chaudhary, and Asma Abbas, each teaching, in turn, on topics ranging from racial capitalism to policing to race and technology to political violence to prison abolitionism.
 Faculty will teach from specific texts, which viewers can access and read in advance by RSVPing below.
 The event is free to attend and can be viewed, regardless of whether you have a Facebook account, on the BISR public Facebook page (and we encourage attendees to submit questions and comments in the comment section).

 BISR TEACH-IN SCHEDULE